jonlpersson/ed-latimore/site/_posts/2023-01-15-how-to-attract-a-man.md

 You might distract a man long enough with sex but if sex is the only gear you have, it can be downright off putting.

-In *[The Art of Seduction](https://www.amazon.com/Art-Seduction-Robert-Greene/dp/0142001198)*, Robert Greene uses influential women from history to show how attractive women lose influence as they get older when they don’t have other interesting traits or skills.
+In [*The Art of Seduction*](https://www.amazon.com/Art-Seduction-Robert-Greene/dp/0142001198), Robert Greene uses influential women from history to show how attractive women lose influence as they get older when they don’t have other interesting traits or skills.
 In short, you need to have a personality if you hope to get into a lasting relationship.

 If you’re in a cycle of first dates or short relationships, (and you’re choosing the right men) it may be valuable to get a hobby.
 Read [how to make yourself more likable](https://edlatimore.com/how-to-be-likeable/) for more tips on being a person other people love being around.

+{% include widgets/summary.html id="Coaching-Call" %}

 ## 6\.
 Avoid the dating red flags